qishuyu/Magic6-Downgrade/README.md

 Recommendation

 I strongly recommend checking the official Honor support channels for the most accurate and safe instructions tailored to your specific Magic 6 model.
 Using incorrect files or procedures can permanently damage your device.

-If you need help with a specific aspect of the process or have more details about what you're trying to accomplish (downgrading to a particular version, for example), I may be able to provide more targeted guidance.